flowirtz/travelTimmy/README.md

 This project was developed during [HackUPC](http://hackupc.com) in Barcelona.
 **It is an MVP, not a ready to use product.**

+More information can be found on the [Devpost submission](https://devpost.com/software/traveltimmy-mgbrz9).

 ## Technology
 The bot is written in pure Javascript (Node.js).
 We wrote the whole chatbot ourselves, using only a Finite State Machine and **no fancy Chatbot API** or helper.
 We connect to APIs provided by [Skyscanner](https://skyscanner.com) and integrate with [Twist](https://twistapp.com) by doist.
 The bot is hosted in an EC2 instance on AWS, running Node.js behind a NginX proxy that is supported by Let's encrypt.